OneSignal/OneSignal-WordPress-Plugin/readme.txt

 == Changelog ==

+= 1.0.6 =
+- Added Automatic Push Notifications option for 'All Posts created from other plugins' on the "Notification Settings" tab.
+   - Note, this is on by default for new installs but off of existing ones so behavior does not automatically change when you update.
+- Fixed errors with missing images.

 = 1.0.5 =
-Send notification on post is now available to any Wordpress user with permissions to create or edit posts.
+- Send notification on post is now available to any Wordpress user with permissions to create or edit posts.

 = 1.0.4 =
 - Notifications sent with the Automatic Push Notifications on Post feature directly link to the post instead of the homepage when opening the notification.